Under PPP, family members can be hired as paid personal care providers.

 Program candidates must have a need for assistance with their activities of daily living, such as bathing, toileting, and eating as determined by a healthcare professional.
 However, their needs cannot be so severe that full-time nursing home level care is required.

-Candidates must be financially eligible for NJ Medicaid (FamilyCare).
-These requirements vary depending on one's marital status and whether one's spouse is also applying.
+Candidates must be financially eligible for NJ Medicaid (FamilyCare) Plan A. These requirements vary depending on one’s marital status and whether one’s spouse is also applying.

-Couples with One Spouse Applying - Persons in this situation have considerably more flexibility when seeking Medicaid.
-The non-applicant spouse can have up to $126,420 of the couple’s joint resources.
-(This is commonly called a community spouse resource allowance).
-In addition, an applicant spouse’s income, up to a certain level, can be allocated to the non-applicant to provide him or her with sufficient financial resources on which to live.
+Couples with One Spouse Applying – Persons in this situation have considerably more flexibility when seeking Medicaid.
+In 2020, the non-applicant spouse can have up to $128,640 of the couple’s joint resources.
+(This is commonly called a community spouse resource allowance and is in addition to the $2,000 in assets the applicant spouse can retain).
+In addition, an applicant spouse’s income, up to $3,216 / month, can be allocated to the non-applicant to provide him or her with sufficient financial resources on which to live.
 (This is called a monthly maintenance needs allowance).
 This calculation includes accounting for local housing costs.
-Shifting income from the applicant spouse to the non-applicant spouse can also lower the applicant's income to the acceptable limit.
+Shifting income from the applicant spouse to the non-applicant spouse can also lower the applicant’s income to the acceptable limit.

 One of the best things about the Personal Preference Program is that participants have a great deal of flexibility on how to spend the funds given to them for their care.
 We divide the types of expenditures into three categories that are considered eligible.